FIRE, RESCUE & MEDICAL FIRST RESPONDER SERVICES

 Dickinson Volunteer Fire Department and the Community

 In addition to responding to emergency calls, members of the fire department also volunteer to participate in many community related projects.
-They include "Fill the Boot" for Muscular Dystrophy, instructing at the Dickinson Community Police Academy, local parades, Dickinson Festival of Lights and Dickinson High School's "Shattered Dreams".
+They include "Fill the Boot" for Muscular Dystrophy, instructing at the Dickinson Community Police Academy, Community Events & Parades, Dickinson Festival of Lights and Dickinson High School's "Shattered Dreams".

 Message From the Fire Chief